Strong Men & Women in Virginia History

 - Winning students’ schools will receive an award of $1,000.

-- Winning students and their school representatives must attend the ceremony, which will be held in Richmond on June 15, 2023, to receive their awards.
+- Winning students and their school representatives must attend the dinner, which will be held in Richmond on February 22, 2024, to receive their awards.
 Dominion Energy will provide overnight accommodations for out-of-town winners and their school representatives.
-Dominion Energy may change this event If required by COVID-19 restrictions and based on health protocols.

 - Content — Reflection of careful and thorough thought

 - Focus — All prompt questions answered and main idea clearly articulated

-- Support—Relevant, quality details about important thoughts and concepts
+- Support — Relevant, high-quality details about important thoughts and concepts

 - Style — Project flows well